 Then there was “vein stripping”.
 This is when the superficial vein (greater saphenous vein) is removed in the leg by making small incision in the groin and calf and running a wire inside the vein and literally “pulling it out”.
 This required a general anesthetic and treatment in an operating room.

 The procedure is done in an office setting.
 Takes roughly 20-40 minutes.
 One can walk out of the office and resume normal activity immediately.
 It will feel as if one were “kicked” really hard in the thigh.
 There will be some bruising along the thigh that will resolve with time.
-One has to wear a compression stocking for thirty days after the procedure to help with the bruising and swelling.

 What is the success rate and some potential complications?

-The physicians of Las Vegas Surgical Associates have performed over 1100 of these procedures.
+The physicians of Las Vegas Surgical Associates have performed over thousands of these procedures.
 We have a 97% success rate where the vein closes and within six weeks patients have relief of their heaviness, ache and discomfort.
 Pre existing sores (ulcers) on the calves also now have a chance to heal and not recur because the”pressure” from excess blood within the veins has been removed.

 Additionally, 80% of the time, the varicose veins that were present on one leg’s will disappear to the client’s satisfaction.
 20% of the time, despite resolution of heaviness, ache and discomfort, the client may still have some unsightly veins, of which a second procedure can be offered to help remove the remaining unsightly veins.